 We also found that neither the knowledge of the opportunity to prepare nor the act of preparation itself affected participants’ willingness to compete, which was surprising, given the previous literature suggesting that mastery is one of the most important determinants of confidence in tasks (for review, see Gist & Mitchell, 1992; Usher & Pajares, 2008).
 Since confidence and risk attitude were measured after providing the additional option to prepare, we cannot identify whether these factors drove the null effect of condition.
 It is possible that the opportunity to prepare may have made participants more aware of the discrepancy between their current ability and their desired ability threshold for preparation.
 This increased awareness of the discrepancy may have affected participants’ confidence and/or risk attitude, in turn negating any benefits of the opportunity to prepare on the decision to compete.
 We intend to explore this possibility in a future study.
 Finally, we showed that participants accurately predicted the observed gender differences in behavior, suggesting that they observe these behaviors directly in their own lives and/or have learned about stereotypes surrounding these behaviors.
-In both cases, participants’ accuracy in predicting the gender differences in competitiveness and preparation would suggest that these are not isolated findings, but in fact are representative of gender differences in other contexts.
+In both cases, participants’ accuracy in predicting the gender differences in competitiveness and preparation would suggest that these are not isolated findings, but in fact are representative of gender differences in other contexts, such as organizations.
+Since the choice to compete and prepare have the potential to affect employees’ success within organizations, our findings suggest that organizational decisions and communication should account for these gender differences to reduce persistent gender gaps in labor market outcomes.

 4.1 Implications of opportunity costs of overpreparing before competitions

 Competitions are increasingly prevalent in the global labor market (Lavy, 2004; Lemieux, MacLeod, & Parent, 2009) and the winners of competitions are disproportionately rewarded (Frank & Cook, 2010).
 Understanding individual differences in response to competitive situations may help address economic disparities across groups, like persistent gender differences in labor market outcomes (Altonji & Blank, 1999; Blau & Kahn, 2017).
+For instance, one step to improve gender equality within organizations is to take these gender differences into account when making decisions on how to organize reward structures and communicate these structures to employees.

 Much of the research on gender differences in competitiveness is focused on designing interventions to increase women’s competitiveness, with less attention paid to potential downstream consequences of these interventions.
-Yet, understanding how women and men respond to competitions may also be crucial for addressing gender disparities in labor market outcomes.
+Yet, understanding how women and men respond to competitions may also be crucial for organizations across contexts to address gender disparities in labor market outcomes.
 If competitions exacerbate gender differences in the amount of effort exerted (e.g., preparing or studying) before performance, this may affect women’s labor output, career advancement, the ability to achieve a satisfying work-life balance, and even the decision to enter or stay in competitive environments.
 Additionally, there are opportunity costs for expending more effort than necessary on only one task or skill, especially when an individual’s overall performance is evaluated based on their success across many domains.
 These effects are especially relevant to professional development in STEM fields, where gender disparities are arguably driven by gender differences in confidence (Cheryan, Ziegler, Montoya, & Jiang, 2017), increasing the likelihood women will overprepare before competition.